 Iraq Crisis Appeal: end the horror

-In recent months, attacks by IS in Ninewa province, in the north, have led to the displacement of hundreds of thousands of Iraqis.
+In recent weeks, attacks by IS in the Ninewa province of Iraq have led to the displacement of hundreds of thousands of Iraqis.
 Many of them are persecuted religious minorities, including Yazidis and Christians.

 Latest update from Iraq